 Poetry Out Loud starts at school; either in a classroom or after school.

-One winner from each school advances to a regional contest and the top three contestants from each region proceed a state championship.
+One winner from each school advances to a regional contest and the top three contestants from each region proceed to the state championship.
 One finalist from each state goes on to the National Finals.

 How much does it cost to participate?

 Poetry Out Loud is free!
-Lesson plans and classroom resources are provided to all participating teachers and the Oregon Arts Commission may subsidize the cost of travel to the state contest.
+Lesson plans and classroom resources are provided to all participating teachers.
+Travel assistance to state and national events is available.

 Who may participate?

-Poetry Out Loud is for public and private high school students (grades 9-12).
+Poetry Out Loud is for currently enrolled students in grades 9-12.
 Accommodations for home school students will be made on a case-by-case basis.

 What do I have to do?

-Hold a school competition to determine one winner by February 24.
+Hold a school competition to determine one winner by February 20, 2020.
 This will involve arranging a panel of at least two judges.
 Then, register your school champion for a regional contest by February 26, 2020.
 Regional Contest Registration Link to come soon!

 Poetry Out Loud enables students to engage with great poetry and helps them practice public speaking skills while building self-confidence.